mattmakai/fullstackpython.com/content/pages/04-web-development/02-django.markdown

   such as the [Django ORM](/django-orm.html) and [Django Templates](/django-templates.html).

-* [Effective Django](http://effectivedjango.com/) is another free introduction to the web framework.

 * The [Django subreddit](http://www.reddit.com/r/django) often has links to the latest resources for learning Django and is also a good spot to ask questions about it.